 Dr Hilary Williams FRCPClinical vice president, Royal College of Physicians

-Speaker(s): Dr Minal Bakhai, Dr Emma Rowlandson FRCP, Dr Elizabeth Macphie, Dr Kathy McLean, Dr Rebecca Brown
+Speaker(s): Dr Emma Rowlandson FRCP, Dr Elizabeth Macphie FRCP, Dr Kathy McLean, Dr Rebecca Brown

 Dr Emma Rowlandson FRCP